monster-0925/Nether-core/README.md

 **Important**: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.

+# Nether Core

+Nether Core is a Bitcoin Core-based blockchain project with custom network parameters and experimental features.

+##  About Nether Core

+Nether Core connects to a peer-to-peer network to download and fully validate blocks and transactions, similar to Bitcoin Core, while introducing custom modifications and experimental features.

+It includes:
+- Full node implementation
+- Custom genesis block and network parameters
+- Experimental wallet support

+## Status

+This project is under active development and is **not stable**.
+Do not use real funds.

+## 🧱 Features

+- Based on Bitcoin Core
+- Modified consensus and network parameters
+- Custom chain configuration
+- Experimental extensions for future ecosystem features
+- Uses current eco-system like Defi,Nfts
+- Allow user to interact and create their own token.

+## 🛣 Roadmap

+- [ ] Stable testnet launch
+- [ ] Multi-node synchronization
+- [ ] Wallet improvements
+- [ ] Experimental token and ecosystem features

+## 💡 Vision

+Nether aims to explore new blockchain configurations and potential ecosystem models, including:
+- Token creation mechanisms
+- DeFi-oriented primitives
+- Puzzle-based reward systems
+- A self-sustaining on-chain economy

+## 📜 License

+Nether Core is released under the MIT license.
+See `COPYING` for more information.

+## 🙏 Acknowledgements

+This project is based on the work of the :contentReference[oaicite:1]{index=1} and the broader open-source community.